 The term chondroma refers to a benign tumor of cartilage origin.
-The tumor contains cartilage cells which are similar to normal cartilage cells but contains vessels which differentiate it from normal cartilage.
+The tumor contains cartilage cells that are similar to normal cartilage cells but contains vessels that differentiate it from normal cartilage.

 Chondromas may arise inside or outside the bone.
 These tumors are called enchondromas when they occur in the medullary canal of the bone.
 The one that grows outward from the bone is called ecchondroma but popularly referred to as chondroma only and often prefixed by the site.